 This system rewards students for selection and achievement in more difficult courses.
-High school courses are divided into three groups: Group I courses (listed below) are weighted by a factor of 1.25, Group II courses (listed below) are weighted by a factor of 1.10, Group III courses are all other courses and are not weighted.
-Course weights are multiplied against letter grade earned to determine quality points.
+High school courses are divided into three groups: Group I courses (listed below) are weighted by a factor of 1.25, Group II courses (listed below) are weighted by a factor of 1.26, Group II courses (listed below) are weighted by a factor of 1.26, Group II courses (listed below) are multiplied against letter grade earned to determine quality points.
 A student's quality points are then divided by the total number of credits to determine the grade point average (G.P.A.) and class rank.
-Weighted grades are not used in calculation of honor roll or merit roll.
+Weighted grades are not used in calculation of honor roll/merit roll.
 These weighted courses require increased rigor, higher order thinking skills and more homework.